Pulmonary Function Testing

 Pulmonary function tests (PFTs) help your doctor determine what is causing your lung and respiratory problems.
 They are simple and can be performed in your doctor’s office.
 Let’s take a look at some of the most frequently asked questions about pulmonary function testing.

-What is pulmonary function testing?
+What is PFT?

 Pulmonary function testing includes diagnostic procedures that allow your provider to detect or rule out medical conditions that affect your lungs.
 Numerous lung function tests are available at Greenbrook Medical to diagnose lung conditions and help your provider develop an effective treatment.